stefanbylund/zxnext_layer2/README.md

 ## Layer 2 Screen

-The Sinclair ZX Spectrum Next provides a new graphics mode called the layer 2 screen.
-The layer 2 screen is a 256 * 192 pixels screen with 256 colours where each pixel is an 8-bit index between 0 and 255 into a 256-colour palette.
+The Spectrum Next provides a new graphics mode called the layer 2 screen.
+The layer 2 screen is a 256 * 192 pixels screen with 256 colours where each
+pixel is an 8-bit index between 0 and 255 into a 256-colour palette.
 The pixels are laid out linearly from left to right and top to bottom.

 The layer 2 palette consists of 256 9-bit RGB333 colour values, i.e. the
 total number of colours is 512.
 There are actually two layer 2 palettes,